Rud5G/Autoindigestion/README.md

 System Requirements
 -------------------
-Autoindigestion is developed on Mac OS X 10.7 Lion using Xcode 4.3.3.
+Autoindigestion is developed on Mac OS X 10.8 Mountain Lion using Xcode 4.5.
 It is a modern Objective-C command line tool.
 The current distribution is source only, so a Mac running Lion with Xcode installed is required.
 Autoindigestion also depends on Apple's Auto-Ingest tool, a Java class available from Apple at [http://www.apple.com/itunesnews/docs/Autoingestion.class.zip][1].
 Java is needed to run the Auto-Ingest tool, but is no longer installed on Mac OS X by default.
 You can download the latest Java installer from Apple at